Literature Awaits

 Evaluation: This richly layered biography pairs concise narration with intricate, symbolic artwork that rewards close reading and invites deeper thinking about ideas, power, and discovery.

-Usage: Strong for STEM biography units, inquiry-based science lessons, and read-aloud discussions about curiosity, evidence, and standing up for truth.
+Usage: This could be used for STEM biography units, inquiry-based science lessons, and read-aloud discussions about curiosity, evidence, and standing up for truth.

 Appeal: Kids who like space, science, and “look closer” books will get hooked by the detailed visuals and the dramatic story of a real person who changed how we see the universe.